-Think of a word or a short phrase that in you... positive feelings ...to your mind.
-For inspiration, we would like to give you a few examples:
+Think of a word or a short phrase that in you... positive feelings evokes.
+To Inspiration we would like to give you some examples:

 Of course, you can also use well-known mantras, such as the classic "Om" or "So' ham".
 The important thing is that your mantra feels good and right for you.
 After you have chosen your personal mantra, get into a comfortable sitting position and close your eyes.
 Be sure to wear comfortable clothing that does not constrict you.

 Now feel deeply into your body and begin to speak your mantra.
 Whenever your thoughts wander, gently guide them back to the mantra.
 Meditate in this way for 10-20 minutes.
 Finally, sit quietly for a few minutes to allow your mind to return to the here and now.